Shun Zhi Emperor Fu Lin — Smart Monarch of the Qing Dynasty with A Mysterious Ending

 Gold Saddle of Shunzhi Emperor that Decorated with Dragon Patterns and Gems — Palace Museum (Photo by Dongmaiying)

 Positive Consequences of Shunzhi Emperor's Governance

-He banned the Movement of Enclosure by Manchu nobles, and encouraged civilians to exploit and cultivate more farmlands.
+He banned the Movement of Enclosure by Manchu nobles and encouraged civilians to exploit and cultivate more farmlands.

 Shunzhi Emperor's Sad Love Story

-Later, Shunzhi Emperor met one of his general’s wife, some people say this general was one of his younger brothers.
+Two years later, the Shunzhi Emperor met one of his general’s wives, and some people say this general was one of his younger brothers.

-So Dong became Shunzhi’s favorite and honorable imperial concubine, and they spent some happy times together.
+So, Dong became Shunzhi’s favorite and honorable imperial concubine, and they spent some happy times together.

-But he told the whole world that this was his first beloved child, and gave him many honorable titles, which was against the royal traditions.
+But he told the whole world that this was his first beloved child and gave him many honorable titles, which was against the royal traditions.

 Shunzhi Emperor's Sudden Disappear and Mysterious End

-The next year after Dong's death, Shunzhi Emperor left the world; his seven-year-old son Xuan Ye ascended to the throne.
+The Shunzhi Emperor left the world the following year after Dong's death, and his seven-year-old son Xuan Ye ascended to the throne.